 But that’s not right.
 Your website is primarily about your target audience.
 And they are also the ones that’ll use the website to reach you directly, patronize your services or consume your content.

-Understand your user demographic.
 If your website is targeted at a non-English speaking audience, consider writing in the language of the majority of your audience but at the same time, include a translator for the other part of your audience.

-Identify with your target audience.
 If you’re representing a brand that targets a particular gender or cause, keep your website branding and design to reflect the audience.

-Design Aesthetics and Branding
+Design Aesthetics & Branding

 Always remember that even if yellow and black are the major brand colors that identify your logo for instance, it doesn’t mean that you have to make these two the only colors that define your website.